meker12/commerce-channels.en/help/channel-manager/overview.md

 1. Go to Walmart Marketplace to generate a [solution provider production API key for Adobe](https://developer.walmart.com/#preloginModal?redirectUri=https%3A%2F%2Fdeveloper.walmart.com%2Faccount%2FgenerateKey).

-1. Create the key and configure permissions: the following permissions for the API key
+1. Create the key and configure permissions:

    * Select Adobe as the solution provider.